CharlesTaylor7/gemini/README.md

 - recording:
     - start/stop record button
     - display recorded motions as cycle notation

 ### Saved Moves sidebar
 - available on desktop
 - clicking on a move applies to the gemini and to recorded moves
 - buffer of recorded moves is show at top of panel

 ## To Do
-### I would be embarrassed not to do
+- It's unacceptably slow in production.
+I need to deploy and test performance of a ghcjs build
 - Attach image of puzzle to readme
-- test performance of a ghcjs build

-### Gemini Controls
-- need explanation in header
-- keyboard controls
-- click / touch and drag based controls

-#### Drag case
+- Explain what "solving means" and explain controls.
 - For the ambiguous case, lock the choice in early.
 Only allow changing the rotation ring if the mouse passes through a narrow band around the starting location
+- The saved moves need to be more obviously buttons
+- Hovering over a move should describe all cycles simulataneously
+- Highlight how a cycle impacts a pair of disks 5 apart?

+#### Bugs
+- labels do not rescale to fit disk size
 - animate smoothly between drag states.
 If you drag through the center, it does an awkward immediate 180 rotation
 - it feels jerky during the snap

-#### Bugs
-- labels do not rescale to fit disk size

 ### Future Work
 - Implement a search program for efficient algorithms.